WELCOME TO GMS ACCOUNTING ONLINE HELP

 Local: Place a checkmark in this box if Local taxes are to be withheld from this class of employee.

-Salary: Enter the 5-digit general ledger transaction code where the salary for this class of employee will be posted, typically 50000.
+G Salary: Select the general ledger transaction code where the salary for this class of employee will be posted, typically 50000.
+Entering a GL code other than 50000, will separate the salaries from the 50000 for that class on the R&E report.

-Fringe: Enter the 5-digit general ledger transaction code where the fringe for this class of employee will be posted, typically 50500.
+H Fringe: Select the general ledger transaction code where the fringe for this class of employee will be posted, typically 50500.

-Leave: Enter the 5-digit general ledger transaction code where the leave for this class of employee will be posted, typically 50000.
-If you are required to report leave costs as part of the fringe line item or wish to report leave as a separate line item, you would indicate the appropriate general ledger transaction code here.
+I Leave: Select the general ledger transaction code where the leave for this class of employee will be posted, typically 50000.
+If leave costs are to be reported as part of the fringe line item or to report leave as a line item, select the appropriate general ledger transaction code.